run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/dashboard-customize-management-panel-smart-decision.md

 Before getting started
 --------------------------

-To create shortcuts (links), it's not necessary any special permission, however, the elements use of type widget and smart reports need permissions defined by the tool manager.
+- [x] To create shortcuts (links), it's not necessary any special permission, however, the elements of type widget and smart reports need permissions defined by the tool manager.

 Procedure
 -------------

-***Use a template to customize the user panel***
+***Using a template to customize the user panel***

 1. To view the templates available, click on the “Show/Hide menu” icon;